weilandia/coding-for-managers/technical-interview/lecture-notes.md

 # Technical Interview

 As manager, you might be interested in applying for technical companies.
-In that case, you have a chance of being confronted to technical questions.
-That's why today, we will learn about what a technical interview looks like and what you should be prepared to as manager.
+In that case, you have a chance of being confronted by technical questions.
+That's why today we will learn about what a technical interview looks like and what you should be prepared for as a manager.

 ## What you will learn today
 * What is an engineer technical interview
-* What to expect from a technical interview as manager
+* What to expect from a technical interview as a manager
 * Practice one typical exercise: Whiteboard challenge

 ## Typical engineer interview
-A typical On-site interview is around 45 minutes divided in 3 parts.
-An introduction, a coding challenge and a part where the interviewee can ask questions.
-We will cover those three parts quickly so that you have a good overview of what an engineer interview looks like.
+A typical on-site interview can range from 1-5 hours; but is typically divided into 2 parts.
+An introduction/cultural fit portion, and the technical portion.
+The technical portion can be pair programming, an online coding challenge, whiteboarding, architecture overview, high-level conceptual questions, or a live demo and conversation of a project the candidate has previously worked on.
+We will cover each part so that you have a good overview of what an engineer interview looks like.

-### Introduction
+### Introduction / Cultural fit
-During the introduction part, you'll have around 5 minutes to introduce yourself and talk about your coding background.
+This is an engineers opportunity to demonstrate their soft skills, which many would argue are just as crucial as technical ability.
+Companies want a team player who knows how to communicate well, and who people enjoy working alongside with.
+Also, more and more companies (especially startups) look for candidates who are mission driven.

 ADD TYPICAL INTRO QUESTIONS